qqself/qqself/www/content/mastering-system/_index.md

 ## Mastering system

 `Mastering System` is a comprehensive overview of long-term skill development.
 It seeks to answer the main question: `Why do we give up?` and explores what helps us to keep going.
-There are numerous books about skill development and interviews with top-of-the-field masters, and this book incorporates wisdom from those sources.
+There are numerous books about skill development and interviews with top-of-the-field masters, and this book incorporates wisdom from those.
 What sets this book apart, is not only the description of the system but also an app that utilizes all the information from the book.

-You can use this book on its own and simply apply the advice and strategies in your daily life, or you can give [qqself](https://www.qqself.com/) a try.
+You can use this book on its own and simply apply advices and strategies in your daily life, or you can give [qqself](https://www.qqself.com/) a try.

 # Preface